24 hours a day, 7 days a week

 Please pre-register at any time during your pregnancy with our Admitting department from 8 a.m. to 4:30 p.m.
 Monday through Friday to ensure a smooth check-in on your delivery date.
 Admitting can be reached at (985) 898-4401.
 Once you have pre-registered, you can check-in at the New Family Center by way of the front lobby main entrance.

-If you are in labor or are scheduled for an induction or C-section, a nurse will take you to your private room.
+If you are in labor or are scheduled for a medically necessary induction or C-section, a nurse will take you to your private room.
 At that time, we will ask you to dress in a hospital gown and place monitors on your belly to listen to the baby’s heartbeat and assess your contractions.
 We will ask about your medical history, explain procedures and fill out consent forms.

 While in labor, your nurse will check on you frequently and keep your doctor informed of your labor progress.
 We offer many ways to remain as comfortable as possible in labor, from natural methods to medications such as epidural anesthesia.
 Please discuss your pain management plan and expectations for your labor and birth experience.

-If your labor does not progress as it should and your doctor determines you need a C-section or you are scheduled for a C-section, you will be taken to one of our C-section operating rooms located in the New Family Center.
+If your labor does not progress as it should and your doctor determines you need a C-section you will be taken to one of our C-section operating rooms located in the New Family Center.
 Your designated support person will be allowed to stay with you during the procedure.
-After recovery, you will be taken back to your private room to begin your postpartum period.
+After recovery, you will be taken back to your private room.

 WHY WAIT THE FULL 40 WEEKS?

 Research shows that babies born at 37 weeks have a higher risk of complications, such as difficulty breathing, than those born at 39 weeks or later.
-Because of the higher risk of complications, St. Tammany Parish Hospital works with physicians to ensure elective deliveries - inductions or C-sections scheduled without a medical reason - not happen before 39 weeks.
+Because of the higher risk of complications, St. Tammany Health System works with physicians to ensure elective deliveries, including inductions or C-sections scheduled without a medical reason, not happen before 39 weeks.
 Read the American College of Obstetricians and Gynecologists’ FAQs and Definitions about labor induction and elective delivery before 39 weeks.